tobua/responsive-react-native/README.md

 - Automatically scales values linearly
 - Supports breakpoints
 - Size calculated based on viewport size or user preference
+- Styled-components like component interface to avoid rerender

 ## Installation and Usage